FAQs on the Skilled Immigration Act 2020

 The Skilled Immigration Act will undoubtedly impact future immigration to Germany, and our firm is ready for any other questions you may have.
 At Schlun & Elseven Rechtsanwälte, our expert immigration lawyers are prepared to provide the assistance you or your company needs regarding the changes this Act will bring.
 Our immigration law team represent our clients in all matters relating to immigration.
 In this field, our clients include private individuals and corporate clients.

-At our firm, we value transparent and open communication, and we provide our services in English and German.
-If you require further assistance with the Skilled Immigration Act, please get in touch with us directly.
-We are looking forward to working with you.
+At our firm, we value transparent and open communication and provide our services in English and German.
+If you require further assistance with the Skilled Immigration Act, please don’t hesitate to contact us directly.